gnss-ro/aws-opendata/ropp_patch/Readme.md

 ## Instructions for default installation

-Download the ROPP from ROMSAF at https://rom-saf.eumetsat.int/ropp/index.php with all dependencies and install according to the included instructions.
-Be sure to select "99.0 Complete package distribution."
+Download the ROPP from ROMSAF at https://rom-saf.eumetsat.int/ropp/index.php.
+Be sure to select "99.0 Complete package distribution" under "ROPP-11.0/Essentials", as well as all of the dependency packages.

-With the ROPP installed, the patch can be installed by unpacking patch.tar.gz then running the build-patch.sh executable, which will move the relevant files in the patch to the correct locations in the ROPP.
+With the ROPP installed, the patch can be installed by unpacking patch.tar.gz then running the `./build-patch.sh` executable, which will move the relevant files in the patch to the correct locations in the ROPP.
 After rerunning the configure and make commands (as instructed in the ROPP), the patch can then be used as normal.

 For the Python tests to work, the following packages are also required: netcdf4, matplotlib, scipy, matplotlib, math, argparse